New Pre-built Claude skills are here. Set up Claude and Kolvera end to end — then run your whole workflow just by chatting. Get the skills →

-When you connect your Gmail or Google Calendar to Kolvera, Google may show a screen that says “Google hasn’t verified this app”.
+When you connect your Gmail inbox to Kolvera, Google may show a screen that says “Google hasn’t verified this app”.
 This is completely normal and does not mean Kolvera is unsafe.

 Why does this appear?

-Google requires all apps that access Gmail or Calendar data to complete a verification review.
+Google requires all apps that access Gmail data to complete a verification review.
 This process takes several weeks and applies to every new app — from one-person startups to enterprise platforms.
 Until the review is complete, Google displays the warning as a standard precaution.
+Kolvera’s Google Calendar integration has completed this review.
+Gmail verification is in progress.

 Is it safe to proceed?